moldstud/bhrugesh-mmg-frontend/README.md

 Axios is one of the most popular library to call end-points(API).
 Axios is a lightweight HTTP client based, promise-based and thus we can take advantage of async and await for more readable asynchronous code.
 We can also intercept and cancel requests, and there’s built-in client side protection against cross site request forgery.
 But the best part about Axios?
 The easy to use API!

+### webpack

+Webpack is used for bundling and packaging for react application.
+We have also extended feature which is **react-babel**.
+We have used **babel-loader** because our application mostly written in JavaScript ES6.
+ES6 is a nice improvement over the language but older browsers cannot understand the new syntax.
+So for getting ES6 to work in older browser we need some kind of transformation which is known as **transpiling**.Webpack doesn’t know how to transform ES6 JavaScript to ES5 but it has this concept of loaders. so we have used **babel-loader**.

 ### Jest and Enzyme -- For Unit Testing

 Jest is a JavaScript unit testing framework, used by Facebook to test services and React applications.